N/NE HOMEOWNERSHIP APPLICATION FOR PREFERENCE:

 Portland, OR 97204

-Staff at PHB can also accept accommodation requests given verbally, over the phone, and can assist you in completing the form.
-The request must be submitted before the application deadline.
+Staff at PHB or at designated application sites can also accept accommodation requests given verbally, over the phone, and can assist you in completing the form.
+The request must be submitted prior to the application deadline.
 We are unable to process requests received after the application deadline.
 If you are having trouble finding or accessing a request form, call the PHB helpline for assistance.

 My application status says “Active” (or “Inactive”).
 What does that mean?